za/tango_with_django_book/17/chapters/login.rst

 	    # Take the user back to the homepage.
 	    return HttpResponseRedirect('/rango/')

-.. note:: Where's ``RequestContext()``?
-In this simple user logout view, there's no need to obtain the request's context from Django's backend.
-If we don't need it, why ask for it?

 With the view created, map the URL ``/rango/logout/`` to the ``user_logout()`` view by modifying the ``urlpatterns`` tuple in Rango's ``urls.py`` module: